sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

  * use a move to dictate another player's character's action
    - eg, by using mind control magic

-green token cards do not generate green tokens, and the *defender* gets to say what the result was.
+Green token cards do not generate green tokens, Critical Success cards cannot be used to go up levels, and the *defender* gets to say what the result was.

 # Addenda